Westview3D/Westview3D.github.io/README.md

+#WEBSITE FOR WESTVIEW 3D ANIMATION AND GAME DEVELOPMENT CLUB

+If you have any changes in mind, feel free to submit a PR.
+The template came from HTML5up, which you can see below.

 Solid State by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)